sparkbox/mina-circle/README.md

 # mina-circle
 A deployment wrapper for mina based, artifact deployment.
 Using Circle CI to build assets and mina to deploy the artifact asset directly on the webhost.

+# Look ma' No more building assets on my web server!

 ## Setup

 ### Circle